 During the summer, keep the plant in well-drained soil in a sunny location and maintain a moderate moisture level.

-When fall arrives, cut back on water and move the plant indoors if you are in a zone below USDA 9 or where frost is expected.
+When fall arrives, cut back on the water and move the plant indoors if you are in a zone below USDA 9 or where frost is expected.
 The plant will experience low light conditions from fall to late winter, which normally causes flowers to form.

 Fertilize with a 0-10-10 in late winter or just as the first buds are forming.
 This will promote better and more Kalanchoe flowering and enhance plant health and vigor.